still, Path Infinitum

-Path Infinitum, 2017 is a video that was installed at The Photography Show presented by AIPAD (Association of International Photography Art Dealers) in its new location at Pier 94 in New York.
-The video was projected across the entire 16x22 foot glass entrance, ongoing for the duration of the event.
-The projection steadily "developed" throughout each day of the fair as the sun moved across the sky, leaving the entrance illuminated with captive animals throughout the evening and overnight.
+Path Infinitum, 2017, installed at The Photography Show presented by AIPAD, Association of International Photography Art Dealers, at Pier 94 in New York.
+The video was projected across the 16x22 foot glass entrance, ongoing for the duration of the event.
+The projection became visible each day as the sun moved across the sky, leaving the entrance illuminated with captive animals into the evening and overnight.

 Path Infinitum explores the complexities and contradictions of keeping wild animals in captivity and raises questions about what it means to participate as a spectator.
 Kept on display in the center of cities, outside of their natural habitats, animals can be seen pacing, circling, and rocking to cope with the stress of living in an unnatural environment.
 Signaling power imbalance and consumption disguised as curiosity, Path Infinitum displays a range of captive animals exhibiting abnormal behaviors, along with moments of awareness of spectators reflected in the glass that divides the species.
 The impulse to connect with or observe wild animals is surely rooted in admiration and fascination, but yields a feast of contradiction.

 I’ve been able to consider the architecture of the Pier’s glass entry, engage with those that enter, and offer an expansive gesture to anyone outside.
 Aware of the tremendous need to protect wild places and those that live there, my hope is for this project to contribute to the idea that sentient beings are not meant for spectacle in any form; instead to aim for a path that is progressive and humane.